-Tutorial: Create a REST API as an Amazon S3 proxy in API Gateway - Amazon API Gateway
+Tutorial: Create a REST API as an Amazon S3 proxy - Amazon API Gateway

 As an example to showcase using a REST API in API Gateway to proxy Amazon S3, this section describes how to create and configure a REST API to expose the following Amazon S3 operations: